Awards

 2015 Aurora by Elizabeth Kasmer

-2014 We Come from Saltwater People by Cathy McLennan (published as Saltwater)
+2014 We Come from Saltwater People (published as Saltwater) by Cathy McLennan

 2013 Gap by Rebecca Jessen

-2012 Island of the Unexpected by Catherine Titasey (published as My Island Homicide)
+2012 Island of the Unexpected (published as My Island Homicide) by Catherine Titasey

 2011 The Beloved by Annah Lee Faulkner

-2010 RPM by Noel Mengel
+2010 RPMby Noel Mengel

 2008 Omega Park by Amy Barker